Equity-Transformer: Solving NP-hard Min-Max Routing Problems as Sequential Generation with Equity Context: Abstract

 \section{Abstract}

-Min-max routing problems aim to minimize the maximum tour length among agents as they collaboratively visit all cities, i.e., the completion time.
+Min-max routing problems aim to minimize the maximum tour length among multiple agents by having agents conduct tasks in a cooperative manner.
 These problems include impactful real-world applications but are known as NP-hard.
 Existing methods are facing challenges, particularly in large-scale problems that require the coordination of numerous agents to cover thousands of cities.
-This paper proposes a new deep-learning framework to solve large-scale min-max routing problems.
-We model the simultaneous decision-making of multiple agents as a sequential generation process, allowing the utilization of scalable deep-learning models for sequential decision-making.
-In the sequentially approximated problem, we propose a scalable contextual Transformer model, \ourmethod{}, which generates sequential actions considering an equitable workload among other agents.
-The effectiveness of \ourmethod{} is demonstrated through its superior performance in two representative min-max routing tasks: the min-max multiple traveling salesman problem (min-max mTSP) and the min-max multiple pick-up and delivery problem (min-max mPDP).
+This paper proposes \ourmethod{} to solve large-scale min-max routing problems.
+First, we employ sequential planning approach to address min-max routing problems, allowing us to harness the powerful sequence generators (e.g., Transformer).
+Second, we propose key inductive biases that ensure equitable workload distribution among agents.
+The effectiveness of \ourmethod{} is demonstrated through its superior performance in two representative min-max routing tasks: the min-max multi-agent traveling salesman problem (min-max mTSP) and the min-max multi-agent pick-up and delivery problem (min-max mPDP).
 Notably, our method achieves significant reductions of runtime, approximately 335 times, and cost values of about 53\% compared to a competitive heuristic (LKH3) in the case of 100 vehicles with 1,000 cities of mTSP.
-We provide reproducible source code: \href{https://github.com/kaist-silab/equity-transformer}{https://github.com/kaist-silab/equity-transformer.}
+We provide reproducible source code: \url{https://github.com/kaist-silab/equity-transformer}.